borderless/worker-sentry/README.md

         })
       );

-      // response to original request while error is being logged (above) return new Response(err.message || "Internal Error", { status: 500 });
+      // Respond to the original request while the error is being logged (above). return new Response(err.message || "Internal Error", { status: 500 });
     })
   );